BASIC

 3.7 Identify cold solder joints and explain causes

-3.8 Describe the differences between good and bad mechanical and electrical solder connections
+3.8 Describe the differences between good and bad

-3.9 Demonstrate proper care of solder-desolder equipment and aids
+3.9 Demonstrate proper care of solder-desolder equipment

 3.10 Explain desoldering principles

-3.11 Describe various types of desoldering equipment and how it is used
+3.11 Describe various types of desoldering equipment and

 3.12 Demonstrate the use of braid-wick solder removers